 - two front brackets

-Update Dec 2019 : In the past five years I have built and sold 35 hardtops.
+Update June 2023 : In the past eight years I have built and sold close to 60 hardtops.

-Shells are outsourced, ten shells at a time.
-Hardtops are crated for shipment.
+Hardtop shells are outsourced, ten shells at a time.
+Crated for shipment.

 A rubber profile for the bottom edge, windscreen rubber and aluminium profile and rubbers for the door apertures.
 New headlining.
 Looks stunning on the car...